Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: Evaluation

 \subsubsection{Experiment Configuration}

-We present the evaluation of three preprocessing pipelines for recommender systems using two datasets, representing different kinds of configurations, including \textit{a stateless pipeline, a stateful pipeline with low memory access} and \textit{a stateful pipeline with high memory access}. \begin{itemize} \item \textbf{Pipeline I}: This pipeline processes both dense and sparse features simultaneously, managing stateless operators without vocabulary tables. \item \textbf{Pipelines II \& III}: These pipelines handle dense and sparse features, incorporating small or large vocabulary tables for sparse features. \end{itemize}
+We evaluate three representative preprocessing pipelines for recommender systems across three datasets.
+These pipelines cover different configurations: \textit{a stateless pipeline}, \textit{a stateful pipeline with low memory intensity}, and \textit{a stateful pipeline with high memory intensity}.
+Figure \ref{fig:pipelines} shows a concrete example of data transformation.